 Watts Bar Lake Fishing Report: 16 Oct 2014

-Watts Bar:The lake is higher than mid normal summer elevation.
-The water surface temperature is in the low 80’s.
+Watts Bar:The lake elevation is 740.9 feet.
+This is mid summer level.
+The water surface temperature is in the upper 70’s.

 Catfish:Good.
 River channel drifters using meaty baits from various sources are catching a lot of fish in different areas.

 Bluegill:Good.
-Worms and crickets used near docks and river bluff walls are providing anglers a lot of activity.
+Worms and crickets used near docks and river bluff walls are the baits and locations.